agilebridge/coding-excercise/README.md

 4. Request a pull request.
 5. Send us your CV to careers@agilebridge.co.za

-Have fun and we hope to your from you soon!
+Have fun and we hope to hear from you soon!